Kein/Stalker2/README.md

 # TODO
 Search for `FIXME` if you want to see all the things that need to be addressed

-# Plugin dependencies
+# Optional plugin dependencies
-1. `Wwise 2023.1.7.8574.3199` if you need audio modding, otherwise use stub
+1. `Wwise 2023.1.7.8574.3199` if you need audio ( otherwise keep stub)
-2. `modio_ue4_public_src_v2023.11.ue5`

-If you dont need ModIO then comment out all references and dependencies.
+2. `modio_ue4_public_src_v2023.11.ue5`if you need actual modio functionality in Editor

 # Engine changes requirements
-Commend out all references to `EInteractionType` or add an `InteractionType.h`enum to engine space:
+Add an `InteractionType.h`enum to engine space:
 ```c++
 #include "CoreMinimal.h"